sct/overseerr/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Are you on latest or develop branch?**
+**What version of Overseerr are you running?**
-Please fill in which docker image you are currently using.
+Please fill in the version you are currently running.

+You can find it under: Settings -> About -> Version

 **To Reproduce**
 Steps to reproduce the behavior: